Update July 2025:

-Tens of thousands of our supporters have demonstrated their commitment to the Daintree Rainforest and the region's Traditional Owners, by donating funds to support the purchase of unsettled, undeveloped rainforest blocks through our Save the Daintree program.
+Tens of thousands of our supporters have demonstrated their commitment to the Daintree Rainforest and the region's Traditional Owners by donating funds to support the purchase of unsettled, undeveloped rainforest blocks through our Save the Daintree program.

 The Pathway to Protection has been made possible through an agreement between Gondwana Rainforest Trust, Jabalbina Yalanji Aboriginal Corporation, the Queensland Government and the Wet Tropics Management Authority.